Welcome City of Warrenville Residents and Small Businesses!

 During the initial three-week opt out period, you need do nothing if you received a notice at your ComEd billing address; you will automatically be enrolled unless you opt out, or your account may have been selected to remain with ComEd service.
 The notice will detail whether your account will be switched to ComEd or to Eligo.

 Any resident or small business ratepayer who is currently with ComEd and has not switched to an Alternative Supplier in a private contract, who is not enrolled in ComEd’s hourly rate (RRTP) program, or who does not have solar panels registered in a net metering program is automatically eligible.
 If you are currently under your own private contract with another supplier, you may take action to join to support the City’s Green Aggregation Program.
 Effective January 1, 2020, no supplier may ever change the ratepayer an early termination fee to vacate a supplier contract.

 You may opt out before the program begins.
 You may also leave the program at any time during the term of the program, and you will never incur a fee.

 Yes, you will continue to receive a single bill from ComEd and make one payment.
 ComEd will continue to read your meter, the only difference you'll see on your electric bill is that Eligo Energy will be listed on the supply portion of your bill.
 You will continue to contact ComEd for any billing or service questions or if your power ever goes out.

-Yes, the way you pay your ComEd bill will not change.
+Your participation in the budget billing plan won’t change.
+The way you pay your ComEd bill will not change.